top of page

 How to Maintain Mental Wellness for Creative Well-Being

-Mental wellness has slowly become a focus in the creative industry, where news like animators leaving in the middle of animation projects to prioritise themselves or even passing on an animation project when expectations and schedule would jeopardise their team's health.
+Mental wellness has slowly become a focus in the creative industry.
+News like animators leaving in the middle of animation projects to prioritise themselves, or rejecting a project when expectations and schedules would jeopardise their team's health, is getting more common.

 However, this begs the question of, “Are creatives more prone to mental conditions?”
-Or is the creative industry truly that hard to find a balance between work and life?
+Or is it that hard to find a balance between work and life in creative work?
+Either way, prioritising your mental wellness is important, especially in this industry.

 Table of Contents